Organization

 Kennedy Board

 Recommendations included reducing the infantry and artillery components and increasing the number of armoured units (with armoured units also taking over the anti-tank role).
 Coastal and anti-aircraft defence units were also dispensed with.
-The Board's recommendations were largely accepted in Mar 1954, after discussion at a conference of Area Commanders in Ottawa.
-The board did make one major deviation from the recommendations; the South Alberta Regiment was slated for disbandment rather than the suggested amalgamation with the Loyal Edmonton Regiment.
+The Board's recommendations were largely accepted in March 1954, after discussion at a conference of Area Commanders in Ottawa.
+The board did make one major deviation from the recommendations; The South Alberta Regiment was slated for disbandment rather than the suggested amalgamation with The Loyal Edmonton Regiment.

-On 21 Jun 1954, the new structure of the Militia was outlined in the House of Commons by Brooke Claxton, the Minister of National Defence.
+On 21 June 1954, the new structure of the Militia was outlined in the House of Commons by Brooke Claxton, the Minister of National Defence.
 By this time the SAR were scheduled for amalgamation of the SAR, 68th Light Anti-Aircraft Regiment, and 41st Anti-Tank Regiment under the name 15th Alberta Light Horse, a rebirth for the 15th Light Horse that had lain dormant for several years.
-Throughout Jul and Aug of 1954 Alberta politicians protested the changes; on 28 Sep 1954 a compromise had been reached and the South Alberta Light Horse was created.1
+Throughout July and August of 1954 Alberta politicians protested the changes; on 28 September 1954 a compromise had been reached and the South Alberta Light Horse was created.2

 The six divisions of the Canadian Army Reserve Force were disbanded and some 35 formation headquarters were replaced by Militia Group headquarters.
-Overall organization was changed to provide what the report called a "more appropriate mix of arms and services" and some units were reroled, such as the conversion of BC-based heavy anti-aircraft units to other roles within the artillery.
+Overall organization was changed to provide what the report called a "more appropriate mix of arms and services" and some units were re-roled, such as the conversion of B.C.-based heavy anti-aircraft units to other roles within the artillery.
+Improvements were made to the training syllabus of the Militia, and bonuses paid for attendance at the summer camps, while the size of the regular army was increased.3

 The Canadian Army Reserve Force now became the Canadian Army (Militia), while the Canadian Army Active Force became the Canadian Army (Regular).